coltonsini/HTML-and-CSS-Utils/CSS tricks.md

 ## Text decoration animation on Hover

-I found this useful to create an animation over the color of the underline line of your text element, the `transition` element is set to `.3s` but you can use any timing that works for your project.
+I found this useful to create an animation over the color of the underline line of your text element, the `transition` Property is set to `.3s` but you can use any timing that works for your project.

 ```css
 .object{